Company History & Financials

-Hubbard Street 2, founded by Julie Nakagawa and Lou Conte in 1997 and now led by Terence Marling, prepares dancers ages 18 to 25 for careers in contemporary dance, and identifies next-generation choreographers.
+Hubbard Street 2, founded by Julie Nakagawa and Lou Conte in 1997 and now led by Terence Marling, prepares early-career dancers in contemporary dance, and identifies next-generation choreographers.
 While members, talented young artists receive professional experience in a dynamic environment that fosters artistic growth while allowing them to hone multiple techniques.
 To date, 12 members of HS2 have advanced to Hubbard Street’s main company, with numerous others joining top dance companies worldwide.

 HS2’s dancers reach thousands annually with diverse programming that provides valuable outreach in schools, site-specific work in museums and cultural institutions, and evening-length repertoire performances.
 HS2 has been honored to perform at many prestigious venues including the John F. Kennedy Center for the Performing Arts, Joyce SoHo and North Carolina School of the Arts.
 In addition to performing at festivals around the world, HS2 has appeared in Germany, Luxembourg, South Africa and Switzerland.

-As part of its mission to identify and nurture young choreographers, HS2 initiated a National Choreographic Competition in 1999.
+As part of its mission to identify and nurture young choreographers, HS2 initiated a National Choreographic Competition in 1999, now called the International Commissioning Project.
 Each year, the competition provides residencies allowing winners to create original works for HS2 dancers, and opportunities to conduct master classes.
 Nearly 30 premieres have been created for HS2 through the program, which has earned an esteemed reputation and international participation.
 Former winners include Robert Battle, Aszure Barton, Camille Brown, Norbert De La Cruz III, Gregory Dolbashian, Jonathan Fredrickson, Alex Ketley, Gabrielle Lamb, Edwaard Liang, Terence Marling, Andrea Miller, Katarzyna Skarpetowska, Samar Haddad King, Dominic Walsh and Edgar Zendejas.

-Additionally, HS2 is an integral component of Hubbard Street’s Education & Community Programs, which bring students into the world of dance by actively engaging them in perception, research, reflection and discussion, assisting them in strengthening basic proficiencies to develop analytical and abstract thinking, interpretation and problem-solving skills.
+Additionally, HS2 is an integral component of Hubbard Street’s Youth, Education, and Community Programs, which bring students into the world of dance by actively engaging them in perception, research, reflection and discussion, assisting them in strengthening basic proficiencies to develop analytical and abstract thinking, interpretation and problem-solving skills.

 Under the direction of Claire Bataille, one of the original four Hubbard Street dancers, LCDS attracts aspiring dancers from around the nation and dance enthusiasts in the Chicago area.

-Named “Best Dance Class for Adults” by Chicago magazine, LCDS offers a wide variety of classes weekly in ballet, jazz, modern, tap, African, hip hop, yoga, Pilates® and Zumba® at all levels from basic to professional, as well as workshops and master classes.
+Named “Best Dance Class for Adults” by Chicago magazine, LCDS offers a wide variety of classes weekly in ballet, jazz, modern, tap, African, hip hop, yoga, Pilates® and Dance Latin Grooves at all levels from basic to professional, as well as workshops and master classes.